MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Manage-SSL-Protocols-in-AD-FS.md

 ## Enabling or Disabling additional cipher suites

-You can disable certain specific ciphers by removing them from HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Cryptography\Configuration\Local\SSL\0010002
+You can disable certain specific ciphers by removing them from HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Cryptography\Configuration\Local\SSL\00010002

 ![Registry location](media/Managing-SSL-Protocols-in-AD-FS/suites.png)

-To enable a cipher suite, at it's string value to the Functions multi-string value key.
+To enable a cipher suite, add it's string value to the Functions multi-string value key.
 For example, if we want to enable TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA384_P521 then we would add it to the string.

 For a full list of supported Cipher suites see [Cipher Suites in TLS/SSL (Schannel SSP)](https://msdn.microsoft.com/en-us/library/windows/desktop/aa374757.aspx).
 This document provides a table of suites that are enabled by default and those that are supported but not enabled by default.
 To prioritize the cipher suites see [Prioritizing Schannel Cipher Suites](https://msdn.microsoft.com/en-us/library/windows/desktop/bb870930.aspx).